Topics Map > Academic & Curricular Administration > Personnel - Budgetary and Curricular Intersections

 Lecturer (Student Assistant)s, also referred to as LSAs, are graduate students who will teach a course in place of faculty or instructional academic staff.
 They are hired with the title “Lecturer (SA),” which indicates that they are in a student-assistant category.

-- Graduate student should be prepared and have the background to teach a course.
+- The Lecturer (SA) title is exempt from the campus minimum qualifications policy.
+However, the Graduate student should be qualified to teach the course.
 In all but the most unusual situations, the student will have completed academic course work that puts them at least at the level of a master’s degree.

 - LSAs are typically hired for courses numbered below 700 that do not carry the graduate course attribute.